cypressbit/smbs_apps/README.md

 ### Contributing
 We welcome contributions from the community.
 To contribute:

--Fork the repository.
+- Fork the repository.
--Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
--Commit your changes and push to your fork.
+- Commit your changes and push to your fork.
--Create a pull request detailing your changes.
+- Create a pull request detailing your changes.
--Please ensure your code adheres to the project's coding standards and includes tests where applicable.
+- Please ensure your code adheres to the project's coding standards and includes tests where applicable.

 ## License
 SMBS is released under the MIT License.
 See LICENSE for more information.